Development Guide

 # CI

-• Smart tool detection: Uses .venv/bin/ tools if available, otherwise falls back to global tools
+• Uses .venv/bin/ tools when available, otherwise falls back to global tools

 Testing